This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Plus, Canva Pro offers a few features I like that aren’t available with the free plan.

-Here are a few other sites that offer paid images:
+Here are other sites that offer paid images:

 Likewise, I hope your business flourishes and you enjoy being on error patrol with me!